 “In the old days, God was much closer to man and spent a lot of time on that mountain.
 Large stones were arranged around the mountain for God to step upon.
 He would go out on these stones to give things to man.
 God was always running on those stones and reached all people that way.
 But the whites, through some crooked way, removed a stone on our side.
 When they removed the stone, God could not run back to our side of the mountain.
 That is why we are suffering like this and the whites are always enjoying.
 That is why we have a long dry season [heat] and you people are always experiencing the rainy season [coolness].”

-It doesn’t take imagination to recognize how Asingiya’s story indexes a legacy of exploitation, theft, cheating, and so on.
+It’s not a stretch to recognize how Asingiya’s story indexes a legacy of theft, cheating, and so on.
 Myths condense and transmit a range of manifest and veiled meanings.
-Such accounts help people make sense of their lot, and they can call out wrongdoers in unique ways.
-In this example, we learn about an origin of inequality.
+Such accounts help people make sense of their lot, and they can call out wrongdoers in subtle or obvious ways.
+I later listened to other creation stories about the first people, but it seems salient that Asingiya first shared this account.

 People say the village of Sirigu is developing.
 Funding and infrastructure projects are expanding, albeit slowly.
 A man explained, “In the olden days, whenever we saw the whiteman we ran away.
-Now even you are coming.
+Now even you are coming here.
 We can sit together and talk.
 It means we are moving forward.”
+Some younger people, however, are rightfully cautious, skeptical of such “talk.”